SamidyFR/Game-Decompilations/README.md

 HUGE thanks to [Awesome-Game-Decomp](https://github.com/CharlotteCross1998/awesome-game-decompilations), [RetroReversing](https://www.retroreversing.com/source-code/decompiled-retail-console-games) and slightly [decomp.dev](https://decomp.dev/) for all the resources in this guide.
 This is basically just both into one.
 Proportionally smaller thanks to [Severe](https://linktr.ee/svrbrndmg) for helping with the site.

 The list is a Work in Progress (WIP).
 Still a bunch missing.
-If you want to help by fixing spelling mistakes, duplicates or just add more game decomps, the preferred way to create a PR Or Issue on The [Github Repo!](https://github.com/SamidyFR/Game-Decompilations) Another way is to contact me on [Discord](https://discord.com/users/1063716802988867684) or send me an e-mail over at me@samidy.com.
-I'd really appreciate it!
+If you want to help by fixing spelling mistakes, duplicates or just add more game decomps, Read The [Contributing Guide!](https://github.com/SamidyFR/Game-Decompilations/blob/main/CONTRIBUTING.md)

 Some decomps are still unfinished and they need to be checked before downloading.
 ## **TIP: Use Ctrl+F To search for a Game decomp!
 This is listed in alphabetical order but the list is LONG, Which is why we recommend Ctrl+F**